Originally published 29 June 2019. Updated 11 October 2022 for accuracy and relevance.

 - take ownership of what belongs to us and what does not, and

-- know effective methods to calm and soothe painful feelings and emotions to allow us to return to healthy relating.
+- know effective methods to calm and soothe painful feelings and emotions,

-Discover for yourself how you too can create more possibility in your life.
-Join us in London and other major cities.
+Discover for yourself how you too can create more possibilities in your life.

 Start forging beautiful emotional connections